jonthorell/RetroLoversUnited/README.md

 1. Admin.
 Or superusercs.
 They can do anything.
 2. Editors.
 Has the ability to create new articles.
 3. Members.
-Can comment on articles (and potentially like articles)
+Can comment on articles (and potentially like articles).
+Also needed to view profiles.
 4. Anonymous users (or not logged in users).
 Can view articles and comments but not able to comment themselves.
-5. Managers
+5. Managers.
+Can see all active and inactive users.

 In the issues tracker, webuser is a not logged in user.
 User is a logged in user.